Why Travel Insiders Are Ditching Wi-Fi Routers for Ahamo Mobile Carriers | FRIDAY DIGITAL

 Before introducing ahamo, the author used to buy SIMs at local airports.
 However, it often took a long time to get online, and it took more than an hour at Charles de Gaulle Airport in Paris, France, and Vodafone in Egypt.
 When we rented a Wi-Fi router in Korea, the router was still large and heavy at the time, and charging the battery at night at the hotel each day was also a hassle.
 While renting, you also have to watch out for theft and loss.

-Overseas roaming provided by major mobile carriers costs about 980 yen per day, plus a few minutes per day of stay, so it is still not cheap.
-However, with the emergence of such value-for-money services as ahamo, the notion that “overseas roaming = expensive” is now a thing of the past.
+The overseas roaming offered by major mobile carriers costs around 980 yen per day, and it adds up for the duration of your stay, making it still quite expensive.
+However, with the emergence of cost-effective services like ahamo, the notion that overseas roaming equals expensive is becoming a thing of the past.
+Since ahamo, even the style of overseas travel has changed.

 • Interview, text, and photos Aki Shikama / Aki Shikama